Cairn

 --watch /home/user/working/other:other \

---neo4j-uri bolt://util:7687
+--neo4j-uri bolt://my-server:7687

 Environment variables